gdsfactory/ubc/README.md

 If you want to get all the extras (mode solvers, meep, circuit simulation ...)

 ```
-mamba install gdspy
+mamba install gdspy -y
-mamba install pymeep=*=mpi_mpich_*
+mamba install pymeep=*=mpi_mpich_* -y
 pip install ubcpdk[full] --upgrade
 gf tool install
 ```

-Mamba is a faster alternative to conda, if you don't want to install mamba, you can also replace `mamba install gdspy` with `conda install -c conda-forge gdspy`
+Mamba is a faster alternative to conda, if you don't want to install mamba, you can also replace `mamba install gdspy -y` with `conda install -c conda-forge gdspy -y`

 If you use linux or MacOs you can install directly from pip `pip install ubcpdk` specify a specific version `pip install ubcpdk==1.0.3` and update to the latest version with `pip install ubcpdk --upgrade`